 The Pre-school Autism Communication Trial was a Medical Research Council randomised controlled trial that ran between 2006 and 2010.
 It tested a parent-mediated communication-based intervention for young children with autism.
 The trial was a major scientific success and constitutes one of the largest autism intervention studies completed internationally.
-The project resulted from a major collaboration between The University of Manchester, University of Newcastle, Institute of Child Health, London, Guys Hospital, London, Institute of Psychiatry, Stockport Primary Care Trust, Lewisham Primary Care Trust, Southwark Primary Care Trust and North Tyneside Primary Care Trust.
+The project resulted from a major collaboration between The University of Manchester, University of Newcastle, Institute of Child Health London, Guys Hospital London, King’s College London, Stockport Primary Care Trust, Lewisham Primary Care Trust, Southwark Primary Care Trust and North Tyneside Primary Care Trust.

 What is the PACT treatment?